USS Keppler (DD-765): TCG Tınaztepe (D 355)

-Keppler was decommissioned on 1 July 1972 and sold to Turkey.
-Renamed TCG Tınaztepe (D 355).
-On 2 May 1984, she and a civilian petrol tanker that was named "Aygaz-3" collided in the Izmit gulf; in this accident, four sailors of Tınaztepe died.
-After the accident, the destroyer could not be repaired and she was decommissioned on 31 October 1984.
-Subsequently she was scrapped.
+Keppler was decommissioned on 1 July 1972 and sold to Turkey & renamed TCG Tınaztepe (D 355).
+On 2 May 1984, she & a civilian petrol tanker, Aygaz-3, collided in the Izmit gulf; in this accident, four sailors of Tınaztepe died.
+After the accident, the destroyer could not be repaired, and she was decommissioned on 31 October 1984.
+Subsequently, she was scrapped.

 Awards

 Keppler received two battle stars for Korean service.